Proovesor/miquido_task/README.md

 ### Features

-- user has a possibility to create his own account
+- user have the possibility to create his own account
-- each user has a possibility to search for movies by movie title - the service provides information, such as title, year of production, genre or average scorefor the movie
+- each user is allowed to search for movies by movie title.
+The service provides information such as title, year of production, genre or average score for the movie
-- logged user have possibility to rate the movies and mark/unmark movies as his favorite ones
+- logged users are able to rate the movies and mark/unmark them as their favorite ones